Community Outreach Team

 Messiah members prepare a meal for 12 people and bring it to Messiah and Scott DeBroux will deliver it.

-Meal should include a mail course, and dessert.
+Meals should include a main course, side dishes and dessert.

 Please contact Elizabeth at volunteer@messiahchurch.com to be added to the groups in REALM to receive updates and to sign you up if you cannot make it in to sign up on the Kiosk in the Gathering Space.